anupumpant/anupumpant.github.io/_posts/2020-05-05-plotting-function.md

   - Mathematics
 ---

 The convergence of the summation of the following series is still an open problem in Mathematics.
+See the [Twitter thread](https://twitter.com/fermatslibrary/status/1245343415010811906) for more discussion on this.

 So I thought it would be an interesting exercise to visualize it and form an intuition.